Want to learn new ways to make extra money?

 Perhaps a better question to ask is, ”What is my time worth?”

-Plasma donation pay advertisements about selling plasma suggest that you can make a few hundred dollars a month.
+Advertisements about selling blood plasma suggest that you can make a few hundred dollars a month.

 This is true for some because many plasma centers offer a bonus after a series of successful donations.

-After that, you may find specials to boost your earnings.
+After that, you may find specials to boost your plasma donation pay.
 You may earn incentives for finding new donors for the collection site.

 See Also: 17 Ways to Make Money From Home

-Without bonuses, you can expect to receive between $20 and $50 per donation.
+Without bonuses, you can expect your plasma donation pay to be between $20 and $50 per donation.
 This depends on the amount of plasma they can take.

 The time spent at the collection site will vary but generally is between 90 minutes and 3 hours.